Saïkati

 Saïkati is a 1992 Kenyan film directed by the filmmaker Anne Mungai.
 It was the first feature film by a Nairobi-based female filmmaker.

 Plot

-A young Masai women has a future determined for her by relatives to marry the son of the chief.
+A young Masai woman has a future determined for her by relatives to marry the son of the chief.
 However, she plans to improve herself through education.
 She runs from the village to seek a better life in the capital, Nairobi, where she faces several challenges.